chrisconlin/Conlin_Latin102/translation 3.md

 >>the adjectvive mairoem is accusative singular feminine and serving as the irregular comparative

 Explain the construction of the verbal unit flumine admisso.
->> both are in the abaltive case so it is being used as an abaltive absolute (i.e. "by letting in a river"
+>> both are in the abaltive case so it is being used as an abaltive absolute (i.e. "after the river had been let in")

 What are the gender, number, case, and antecedent of qui?
 >>It is masculine, plural, nomintive and the antecedent is equos.